Emilie Mehl: 2022

 contacted the leadership of the Centre Party, to express concern.
 The inquiry had desired to decentralize the national police force; furthermore, one goal was to create 20 new police stations - each with 5 police officers - in the districts; the inquiry was supposed to "map out the possibility for making large cuts, regarding police in the big cities".
 On 9 November, media said that 3 of the 4 points of the inquiry, have not yet been stopped (by Mehl).

-On 4 November, Per-Willy Amundsen, leader of the Standing Committee on Justice said that it is incomprehensible that Mehl is not intervening and giving orders to the justice ministry and underlying agencies, regarding answers to questions about the case involving employment termination of a whistleblower at the Norwegian Police Security Service (PST).
-After having whistleblowed - in regard to Benedicte Bjørnland, Roger Berg and Kaare Songstad - the whistleblower was told that he would need two authorities to give him authorization - for access to classified information: a (relevant) police chief and also the chief of PST.
-In a 2 November reply to Ingvild Wetrhus Thorsvik of the Standing Committee on Justice, Mehl claimed that such "double authorization" is required by law; however, on 4 November media revealed that 3 documents from the justice ministry from 2017, 2019 and 2020 say otherwise.
-Carl I. Hagen, a member of the Standing Committee on Scrutiny and Constitutional Affairs sent questions to Mehl, asking her how many PST servicemen already have been subjected to "double authorization".
-As of 5 November, Thorsvik has sent additional questions to Mehl.

 In December 2022, the opposition parties, together with the government parties, demanded that a position be created for an ombud for whistleblowing regarding police matters or perhaps even regarding matters of the justice sector.
 Mehl had already said in May that she would create that position, but she later shelved the idea.
 In May 2022, the police union in Norway had rejected the one proposed version of the idea.

 On 15 December, Mehl issued an apology on behalf of the government in relation to the wrongful conviction of Viggo Kristiansen in the Baneheia murders.

+2023

+In early February 2023, Mehl admitted that she had TikTok on her work phone.
+Despite this, she stated that she still utilised the app.
+The Conservative Party had previously expressed dwindling confidence in her, which the Progress Party also later supported.

+Throughout June, Mehl faced severe criticism for the intelligence handling and the findings by the investigation of the 2022 Oslo shootings.

+In August, Mehl visited affected municipalities by Storm Hans in Innlandet and praised the local populations and emergency services.

+In late August, Mehl and finance minister Trygve Slagsvold Vedum announced the reestablishment/establishment of ten new police stations by 2024.

+In September, Mehl announced that more funding would be allocated to the police in order to combat gang violence as a response of an increase of it in neighbouring Sweden.

+In December, it was revealed that the National Security Authority had taken on an illegal loan agreement worth 200 million kroner.
+The director, Sofie Nystrøm, announced her resignation on 8 December with immediate effect.
+Mehl announced in the aftermath that an investigation would be conducted and that the justice ministry would look at its routines.
+Additionally a grant to the NSA of an equal sum to the illegal loan would be given in order to repay it.